zestia/ember-validation/README.md

 Validation is just sugar for a load of if statements - the end goal is to know whether or not something was succesful, and why if it wasn't.

 This addon lets you validate an object or an array of objects.
-It will throw an error anything failed a constraint, and if this happens the resulting error will provide you with a structured array of error messages as to why.
+It will throw an error if anything failed a constraint, and if this happens the resulting error will provide you with a structured array of error messages as to why.

 You can run validation and get the result as a one-off, or alternatively, you can re-compute validation automatically using a computed property.